Householding · ·

-I stop blaming him.
+I place myself.
 I place him.
 The house changes when I do.

 Photo by Nicolas Cool / Unsplash